context-driven-testing-toolkit/git-most-popular-files/README.md

 ```

-Note that the output is TSV and thus can be imported directly into Excel or Google Sheets for further exploration and visualiztion.
+Note that the output is TSV and thus can be imported directly into Excel or Google Sheets for further exploration and visualization.